 WHO WE ARE

-Giving men and women a second chance by providing them with legal representation, reentry assistance, connections to social services, and the tools they need to succeed.
+We give PEOPLE a second chance by providing legal representation, bail assistance, reentry support, connections to social services, and the tools they need to succeed.

 WHAT WE BELIEVE

-Florida Justice Center is a nonprofit organization that is at the forefront of an emerging model of legal aid representation.
+Florida Justice Center is an anti-racist nonprofit organization that is at the forefront of an emerging model of legal representation and bail assistance.

 We strongly believe that everyone is entitled to a diligent defense, an equal opportunity in court, and a helping hand to be successful.
-Everyone makes mistakes and should be afforded a second chance, especially the youth of our society who have long lives ahead of them.
+Everyone makes mistakes and should be afforded a second chance.

 We are opposed to the criminalization of poverty and the mass incarceration of people of color.
 We are here to protect society’s vulnerable and build healthy, productive futures.